misterpotts/fabricate/docs/components/salvaging.md

 Click “Yes” and Fabricate will remove the salvaged component (or decrement its quantity, depending on the game system).
 Then, it will add the salvage results to your inventory.

-You can skip the confirmation dialogue by holding the shift key when you click the delete button.
+You can skip the confirmation dialogue by holding the shift key when you click the salvage button.
 This is particularly useful when you have a lot of the same type of item to salvage.

 ![](/fabricate/img/salvage-a-component.gif)